ageorgariou/Dental-Advance/README.md

 ## Usage:

-### Adding a New Client:
+### Setting Up Client Images:

-1. Take a photo of the client.
+1. Create a folder named `Images` in the project directory.
-2. Save the photo in the `Images` folder with the format `FirstName LastName.jpg`.
+2. Add client photos to the `Images` folder, naming each photo with the format `FirstName LastName.jpg`.
-3. The system will now recognize this client in subsequent visits.

 ### Updating Client Information: